Jeremiah Pleads for Measured Correction

 Human beings cannot guide their own destiny apart from God, and therefore must seek His merciful correction and just rule.

-25 Pour out your wrath on the nations that don’t know you, and on the families that don’t call on your name; for they have devoured Jacob.
-Yes, they have devoured him, consumed him, and have laid waste his habitation.
+25 Pour out Your wrath on the nations that do not acknowledge You, and on the families that do not call on Your name.
+For they have devoured Jacob; they have consumed him and finished him off; they have devastated his homeland.

 Human beings cannot guide their own destiny apart from God, and therefore must seek His merciful correction and just rule.